-One of the best blood test markers to predict a person’s overall health status is by measuring homocysteine.
+One of the markers to predict a person’s overall health status is by measuring homocysteine levels in the blood.
 In fact, research shows that homocysteine levels are a better indicator of heart attacks and strokes than high cholesterol levels.

-Many people have never heard of homocysteine much less knowing to ask their doctor for a homocysteine blood test as part of a health and wellness check-up.
-The reason that most doctors do not suggest this test is because, currently, there are no patented drugs that are designed to specifically lower blood levels of homocysteine.
-And those doctors who actually understand the diagnostic value of homocysteine may be reluctant to order a homocysteine test for their patients because they wouldn’t know what to prescribe for those patients with high levels.
+Many people have never heard of homocysteine and don’t know to ask their doctor for a homocysteine blood test as part of a health and wellness check-up.
+The reason most doctors do not suggest this test is because, currently, there are no patented drugs that are designed to specifically lower blood levels of homocysteine.
+And those doctors who actually understand the diagnostic value of homocysteine may be reluctant to order a homocysteine level test for their patients because they wouldn’t know what to prescribe for those patients with high levels.

 What is Homocysteine?

 Homocysteine is an amino acid that the body makes from another amino acid called methionine.
 You obtain methionine from many protein-dense foods including sunflower seeds, eggs, meat, and fish.

 In the best case scenario, homocysteine is converted into two substances called SAMe (S-adenosyl methionine) and glutathione.
 Both SAMe and glutathione have health-promoting effects.
 Specifically, SAMe helps to prevent depression, arthritis, and liver damage.
 Glutathione is a powerful antioxidant and detoxifying agent that helps to slow down aging.
 Therefore we see the necessity of the body being able to convert homocysteine into SAMe and glutathione.